 When and Where Is CanSkate Offered?

-The Canskate Program is 2 days a week, 45 minutes each day, and is offered at two locations.
-We offer an East side program at the Stewart Hurley Arena.
+The Canskate Program is 2 days a week program west, 45 minutes each day, and a 1 day a week program east, 45 minutes each.
+The East side program is at the Stewart Hurley Arena.
 Our West side program operates at the Peter Murray Arena (formerly Lancaster Centennial Arena).